 For additional information, please refer to TammyJo Eckhart's Web Page.

-For additional information, please refer to Bob Freeman's Web Page.
+For additional information, please refer to Brendan Detzner's Web Page.

-For additional information, please refer to Eric Garrison's Web Page.
+For additional information, please refer to Zen DiPietro's Web Page.

-Ms. Grause (rhymes with drowsy) enjoys many aspects of geekdom - from comics, sci-fi and anime to gaming, costuming and the internet.
-By day, a mild-mannered state government employee and by night (and weekend) discovering new outlets for her curiosity.
-She is also currently the female half of a band, Fate Pies.
-This is her seventh Inconjunction and looks forward to many more.
+A geek of many fandoms, Katie enjoys aspects of many genres - from comics, sci-fi, and anime to gaming, costuming, and the internet.
+She is also currently the female half of a band, Fate Pies, and writes for Fangirlish in her free time.
+This is her eleventh InConJunction and looks forward to many more.

 For additional information, please refer to Joe Greene's Web Page.